 I often use canned chickpeas in this recipe because that's what I buy more of, but if you have a bag of dry chickpeas and you're wondering if you can make this chickpeas recipe from dried chickpeas, yes you can!
 In fact, baked chickpeas from dried can be even more crunchy!
 You do not have to cook the dried chickpeas before you roast them.
 Here is how:

 - When making this recipe from dried beans, start by soaking the chickpeas in plenty of water for about 24 hours.
 They will expand and at least double in size, which is what you want.
-Be sure to dry them well as I mentioned earlier, and from there, follow recipe instructions for roasting.

 If you've used fresh herbs or lemon zest, I recommend you enjoy the chickpeas as soon as possible.
 But otherwise, if you just used some dry spices to give them flavor, you can store cooled roasted chickpeas in a glass jar.
 They'll last for 4 to 5 days.
-And I’ve actually found, after some trial, that leaving the jar lid a bit lose, allows the chickpeas to breath, keeping them crispy for longer.
+And as I said earlier, Leaving the storage jar lid a bit lose, allows the chickpeas to breath, keeping them crispy for longer.

 - Drain and dry chickpeas very well.
 Dry them up using some paper towels and leave them in a colander until they have dried as much as possible (OR you can spread them on a large baking sheet lined with paper towel for a while.)